 Ponyo is this goldfish with magical powers who gets swept to the shore stuck in a glass jar.
 That’s when she’s found by this boy named Sosuke.
 He rescues her and very gently keeps her in a green bucket.
 Excited about having found a goldfish, he takes her to school and takes good care of her all day long.
 Ponyo who is happy as ever, tells Sosuke that she loves him.

 But soon after, a big wave comes and Ponyo is taken back to the sea.
-Later though, determined to be more like human she uses her magical powers to grow feet & hands.
+Later though, determined to be more like humans she uses her magical powers to grow feet & hands.
 Ponyo is the child of Fujimoto who is known to be the magician of the sea & Granmamare who is the Sea Goddess.
-So its understood that she too has been born with magical powers.
+So it's understood that she too has been born with magical powers.
 Cute little Ponyo loves tea & ham.
 But more than that, she loves the little guy Sosuke and so she gives up magic to turn into a human and that’s their happily ever after.

 The same night, his father is unable to come back from the ship and that really upsets the mother.
-But being the mature young kid that he is, he explains to her how she shouldn’t be mad his dad for not keeping his promise.
+But being the mature young kid that he is, he explains to her how she shouldn’t be mad at his dad for not keeping his promise.
 How he too had promised to take care of Ponyo but he couldn’t and wonders if she’s at sea too, crying like his mother is.

-Ponyo once called him the evil magician and he’s tricky to figure out in the beginning of the movie.
+Ponyo once called him the evil magician and he’s tricky to figure out at the beginning of the movie.
 But later it’s evident that he only wishes the best for his daughter.
 Once upon a time, he too was a human, now he’s a wizard.
 A wizard who dresses up in a quirky striped blazer and pants and has the funkiest hair.

-Ponyo’s mother and Fujimoto’s wife, Granmamare is the Sea Goddess who is shiny, huge and full of magic!
+Ponyo’s mother and Fujimoto’s wife, Granmamare is the Sea Goddess who is shiny, huge, and full of magic!
 She has the ability to read minds and heal the earth.
-She comes to the rescue when Ponyo is going through this transformation & decides that it’s best for Ponyo to permanently turn into a human, if she lets go of her magical powers.
+She comes to the rescue when Ponyo is going through this transformation & decides that it’s best for Ponyo to permanently turn into a human if she lets go of her magical powers.